reliablyhq/documentation/docs/guides/slo/slo-reports/index.md

 You can select between output formats with the `--format` or `-f` flag.

-### Tabbed output
+### Table output

-Tabbed output is the default format for SLO reports.
+Table output is the default format for SLO reports.

 ```console
 reliably slo report --format table